InteractiveAdvertisingBureau/adstxtcrawler/README.md

 ```
 ## Targets File

-The targets file can be a list of domains, URLs etc.  For each line the crawler with extract the full hostname, validate it and cause a request to http://HOSTNAME/ads.txt
+The targets file can be a list of domains, URLs etc.  For each, line the crawler will extract the full hostname, validate it, and cause a request to http://HOSTNAME/ads.txt

 ``` bash
 $ cat target_domains.txt